 Many of the famous tourist routes in Australia are situated along the east coast of the country.
-Traveling from Sydney to Brisbane is one of the classical tourist routes that attract many foreign visitors.
+Travelling from Sydney to Brisbane is one of the classical tourist routes that attract many foreign visitors.
 Sydney has something unique to offer to every individual tourist.
-Traveling along the coast to Brisbane can also be very exciting and has many interesting intermediate stops.
+Travelling along the coast to Brisbane can also be very exciting and has many interesting intermediate stops.

 Whoever likes to surf, there is a possibility for a so-called surf safari.
 Surf tours which start in Sydney and end in Byron Bay are organized on a daily basis.
-Along the way the most famous place for surfing on the Australian east coast are visited.
+Along the way, the most famous place for surfing on the Australian east coast is visited.

 Other highlights of the Sydney-Brisbane route are the large sand dunes around Stockton, which can be visited with motorcycle, quad-bike or off-road vehicle.
 Further along, the road is situated port Macquarie.
 Many koalas can be seen in the surrounding forests.
 Further North, the way leads to Cuffs Harbour – the official banana-capital of Australia.

 The famous town Byron bay is also situated on the Sydney-Brisbane route.
 It has a reputation as a hippie town.
 Its famous Cape Byron Lighthouse is the most eastern point of Australia.
 Several Hundred kilometres down the road is Brisbane, the capital of Queensland.